Cameronsplaze/AWS-ContainerManager/ContainerManager/README.md

 See the [leaf_stack'S README.md](./leaf_stack/README.md) for more info.

+## Moving Variables between the Stacks

+This section is has been moved to the [utils README](./utils/README.md#moving-variables-between-the-stacks).

 ## Base Stack Summary

 The [base stack](./base_stack/README.md) is broken into two components (or "stacks").
 One *must* be in us-east-1 for Route53, and the other has to be in the same region as you want to run the containers from.